baconjs/bacon.jquery/README.md

 - AJAX helpers.
 Wrap a JQuery AJAX call into an EventStream using `Bacon.$.ajax("/get/stuff")`.
 Convert an `EventStream` of requests into an `EventStream` of responses like `requests.ajax()`.
-- Event helpers for easily getting JQuery events as an `EventStream`, as in `$("body").clickE()`
+- FRP extensions to JQuery.
+Wrap JQuery events easily into an `EventStream`, as in `$("body").clickE()`

 This library is intended as a replacement for [Bacon.UI](https://github.com/raimohanska/Bacon.UI.js).
 It provides the same functionality, with the addition of two-way bound Models, model composition and lenses.